mlochbaum/mlochbaum.github.io/index.markdown

 Addons provide other utilities like matrix handling, uncertainty calculation, greek and other symbols, and set notation.

-The base code and the more important addons are well-documented in the `doc` folder.
+The base code and the more important addons are well documented in the `doc` folder.

 ## [JSound](https://github.com/mlochbaum/JSound) (J)